TK Eligibility in California Chart by DOB

 What is TK?

 Transitional Kindergarten (TK) was a product of the Kindergarten Readiness Act in 2010 that provided TK to children turning 5 during the grey area of September 2 – December 2.
 Up until then, 4 year olds were able to enroll in Kindergarten if they turned 5 as late as December 2.
 When I was getting my Masters degree in Education, I was teaching in a Kindergarten class in 2009.
 We had a handful of 4 year olds at the beginning of the year, which exposed a big development gap between the students who were already 5.
 Some Kindergarteners were a whole year younger than others.
-We ended up holding back at least 1 or 2 of those 4 year olds to repeat an additional year of Kindergarten.
+We ended up holding back at least 2 of those 4 year olds to repeat an additional year of Kindergarten.
 The Kindergarten Readiness Act was a great placeholder solution for this issue.

 Is my child eligible for TK?